chesio/bc-security/README.md

 * `bc-security/filter:is-admin` - filters boolean value that determines whether current user is considered an admin user.
 This check determines whether admin login notification should be sent for particular user.
 By default, any user with `manage_options` capability is considered an admin (or `manage_network` on multisite).
 * `bc-security/filter:obvious-usernames` - filters array of common usernames that are being checked via [checklist check](#checklist).
 By default, the array consists of _admin_ and _administrator_ values.
+* `bc-security/filter:plugins-to-check-at-wordpress.org` - filters array of plugins to check for their presence in WordPress.org Plugins Directory.
+By default, the array consists of all installed plugins that have `readme.txt` file.
 * `bc-security/filter:modified-files-ignored-in-core-checksum-verification` - filters array of files that should not be reported as __modified__ in checksum verification of core WordPress files.
 By default, the array consist of _wp-config-sample.php_ and _wp-includes/version.php_ values.
 * `bc-security/filter:unknown-files-ignored-in-core-checksum-verification` - filters array of files that should not be reported as __unknown__ in checksum verification of core WordPress files.
 By default, the array consist of _.htaccess_, _wp-config.php_, _liesmich.html_, _olvasdel.html_ and _procitajme.html_ values.
 * `bc-security/filter:plugins-to-check-in-checksum-verification` - filters array of plugins to check in checksum verification.
 By default, the array consists of all installed plugins that have `readme.txt` file.